Wau, South Sudan: Geography and climate

 Wau receives 1074.5 mm of rain over 102.4 precipitation days, with a distinct wet and dry season like most tropical savanna climates.
 Almost no rain falls from November to March.
 August, the wettest month, receives 192.3 mm of rainfall on average.
 September has 23.7 precipitation days, which is the most of any month.
-Humidity is much higher in the wet season than the dry season, with February having a humidity at just 26% and August having a humidity at 77%.
+Humidity is much higher in the wet season than in the dry season, with February having a humidity of just 26% and August having a humidity of 77%.
 Wau receives 2777 hours of sunshine annually on average, with the sunshine being distributed fairly evenly across the year, although it is lower during the wet season.
 December receives the most sunshine, while July receives the least.